LexinFintech Holdings Ltd. (LX) is destined for greater heights as its last quarter sales were 378,200 K - News Daemon

 Technical Analysis of LexinFintech Holdings Ltd. (LX)

-The latest stats from [LexinFintech Holdings Ltd., LX] show that its last 5-days average volume of 0.78 million was inferior to 1.37 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 33.33%.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 0.63 million.
+That was inferior than the volume of 1.36 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 85.71%.
 Additionally, its Average True Range was 0.14.

 LexinFintech Holdings Ltd. (NASDAQ: LX) Key Stats